nurzhanzhanuzak/eventsourcing/docs/topics/installing.rst

     $ make test

-Before the tests will pass, you will need setup PostgreSQL, with a database called 'eventsourcing' that can be accessed by a user called 'eventsourcing' that has password 'eventsourcing'.
+Before the tests will pass, you will need to set up PostgreSQL, with a database called 'eventsourcing' that can be accessed by a user called 'eventsourcing' that has password 'eventsourcing'.

-The following commands will install PostgreSQL on MacOS and setup the database and database user.
+The following commands will install PostgreSQL on MacOS and set up the database and database user.
 If you already have PostgreSQL installed, just create the database and user.
 You may prefer to run PostgreSQL in a Docker container.